Milo (name)

 Milo is a masculine given name and a surname with multiple origins.

 The name was used in medieval England as the Latin version of Miles or Mile meaning soldier.
 It is also an ancient Greek name derived from milos, meaning "yew tree".
 Milo was also used in Ireland as an English translation of the Irish Máelmuire, meaning "devotee of Mary".
 The name can also be related to the Slavic element mil, meaning "kind", "loving", "gracious".

-The names Milos, Mylo, Milós, Miklós, Miles, Miilo and Miloš are all related masculine names.
+The names Milos, Mylo, Milós, Miles, Miilo and Miloš are all related masculine names.

 Usage

 The name Milo was in greater use in the northern United States during the 19th century than it was in the United Kingdom.
 The increase in popularity has been attributed to a revival of the Classics in the Northern United States.
 The death of Milo of Croton was a favorite literary subject.
 The popularity of the name for American boys was also partly due to Irish immigration to the United States.

 The name ranked among the top 1,000 names for American boys between 1880 and 1966 but then declined in use.
 It increased in use in the Anglosphere after 2000, due to cultural influences such as a character in the 2001 animated Disney film Atlantis: The Lost Empire and the fame of American actor Milo Ventimiglia.
 The name also is similar in sound to other names that have come into fashion such as Miles and Leo.

 Milo is a well-used name for boys in the 2020s in Belgium, Canada, Finland, France, Germany, Italy, Netherlands, Sweden, Switzerland, the United Kingdom, the United States, and Uruguay.